AMS v Minister for Justice and Equality

 Ams v Minister for Justice and Equality, [2015] 1 ILRM 170; [2014] IESC 65, was an Irish Supreme Court case where the Court held that Section 18 (4) of the Refugee Act 1996 allowed the Minister of Justice to assess the potential financial strain that a refugee's dependents would place on the State while deciding on an application for entry.

 Background

 Irish law allows the possibility of family reunification cases.
 A family member of a refugee in Ireland may apply to this provision.
 There are two classes of members identified by legislation: Section 18 (4) of the Refugee Act 1996.
 Section 18(3) states that automatic entitlement to the reunification is granted to spouses, unmarried minors and parents of minor refugees.
 Section 18(4) of the Act, states that in the case of family members outside of the mentioned scope, there is discretion in awarding reunification.
-The case of Ams v Minister for Justice deals with the latter, family members falling outside of the Section 18(3) provision.
+The case of Ams v Minister for Justice deals with the latter, family members falling outside of Section 18(3) provision.